ddev/ddev/docs/content/users/install/performance.md

     The Mutagen daemon’s life cycle and sync sessions are something like this:

     1. On `ddev start`, the Mutagen agent will be started if it’s not already running.
-    2. If there’s already a sync session for the project, it’s stopped and recreated.
+    2. If there’s already a sync session for the project, it’s resumed.
-    3. On `ddev stop` and `ddev pause`, the sync session is flushed to ensure consistency, then terminated.
+    3. On `ddev stop` and `ddev pause`, the sync session is flushed to ensure consistency, then paused.

     A synchronous flush happens after any `ddev composer` command, since Composer may cause massive changes to the filesystem inside the container that need to be synced before operation continues.

     If you need to reset everything for a project, you can do it with `ddev mutagen reset`, which starts the Mutagen session from scratch and removes the Docker volume so it can be recreated from scratch.

-    ### Interaction with Other Usages of Mutagen
+    ### Safe to Use with Other Mutagen Installations

     DDEV requires and provides a specific version of Mutagen, which you can see with `ddev version`.

-    Mutagen does not guarantee interoperability between different Mutagen versions, so you may have trouble if you have another version of Mutagen installed.
-You can find out what version of Mutagen you may have installed outside DDEV with `mutagen version`.

-    You’ll want your system’s Mutagen version to be the same as the one provided with DDEV.
-If you’re using Mutagen for anything else, follow Mutagen’s [installation instructions](https://mutagen.io/documentation/introduction/installation) to install the required version.
+If another `mutagen` instance or daemon is installed on your workstation it doesn't matter, because DDEV's version runs separately and uses a different data directory.

 === "NFS"